-- 1. Annual employer contributions to the Plan will equal or exceed the minimum amount that will be in compliance with the minimum funding requirement of the Internal Revenue Code, the Employee Retirement Income Security Act of 1974 (ERISA) including all amendments, the Pension Protection Act of 2006 (PPA) including all amendment and the Worker, Retiree, and Employer Recovery Act of 2008 (WRERA) including all amendments. - 2.
+- 1. Annual employer contributions to the Plan will equal or exceed the minimum amount that will be in compliance with the minimum funding requirement of the Internal Revenue Code, the Employee Retirement Income Security Act of 1974 (ERISA) including all amendments, the Pension Protection Act of 2006 (PPA) including all amendment, the Worker, Retiree, and Employer Recovery Act of 2008 (WRERA) including all amendments, and the Preservation of Access to Care for Medicare Beneficiaries and Pension Relief Act of 2010 (PRA 2010) including all amendments. - 2.
 Annual employer contributions to the Plan will not exceed the tax deductible limits according to Section 404 of the Internal Revenue Code as amended.